Mukundi-Mbugi/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+Checked the network and added a create method to the toys controller.
+The method does not return a response.

 - Update the number of likes for a toy

   - How I debugged:
+I added a json response to the update method.
 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+I added a destroy route to routes.rb.